Kids have a lot to learn.

 - Charades: As a social activity for kids, charades can be incredibly fun for some and quite daunting for others.
 But it helps develop ideas around body language and non-verbal expression—and this can help their understanding of personal space.
 You can do it with emotions rather than films to make it a little easier.

 - Gardening: It doesn’t have to be in a garden, if you don’t have one.
 But cultivating a plant together with a friend or sibling can help kids learn responsibility for something.
 And they can get all mucky too.

 Some tips to remember during kids’ social activities

 But, if you want to develop social skills for kids, it’s worth bearing some general things in mind.

-- Sometimes, it’s good for kids to lose.
-Obviously, you’ll want your kids to be winners!
+- Sometimes, it’s good for kids to lose: Obviously, you’ll want your kids to be winners!
 But losing can be a skill to learn when playing, too.

-- Pleases and thank-yous.
-During any social activity, kids can be practicing manners—particularly when they’re collaborating together.
+- Pleases and thank-yous: During any social activity, kids can be practicing manners—particularly when they’re collaborating together.

-While we know it can be a bit of a worry to think about how your kid will grow up, we want to say: you’re doing great!
-So, keep it up!
+We know it can be a bit of a worry to think about how your kid will grow up, but we want to say: you’re doing great!

 After all, you’re here, learning new ways to give your child’s development a boost.